-In 2013, Harbor Group International, LLC began a major renovation to reposition One South Wacker Drive.
-OSW was one of the earlier modern high-rises developed on Wacker Drive, however, the building’s appearance had become dated causing its position to slip relative to more recently developed Wacker Drive properties.
-To reestablish OSW as a peer to the other trophy properties on Wacker Drive, significant improvements were made to the 23,000-square-foot mezzanine, a 6,450-square-foot atrium and plaza, and a 12,800-square-foot lobby, elevators and common areas as well as the addition of a state of the art amenity level.
+In 2013, Harbor Group International, LLC began a major renovation to re-position One South Wacker Drive.
+OSW was one of the earlier modern high-rises developed on Wacker Drive; however, the building’s appearance had become dated causing its position to slip relative to more recently developed Wacker Drive properties.
+To re-establish OSW among the other properties on Wacker Drive, significant improvements were made to the 23,000-square-foot mezzanine, a 6,450-square-foot atrium and plaza, and a 12,800-square-foot lobby, elevators and common areas, as well as the addition of a state-of-the-art amenity level.
 The facilities remained open during all phases of construction.

 One South Wacker remained open and fully functional throughout the duration of the project.
 Aside from the building’s tenants, the public often uses the lobby as a cut-through, particularly during Chicago’s cold winters.
 To maintain accessibility and the safety of the general public, each portion of the project was carefully phased.
 The team worked together to create a unique construction schedule to minimize disturbances to tenants during work hours.